 - Start breathing, deeply: gaining control over your involuntary nervous system starts with respiration. slow, deep, conscious respiration help your decreasing tension, stress, and gradually relieves the spasm in your sphincters and pelvic floor muscles.

 - Stop the Fear circle: the image of “extreme pain” inside your head is your biggest enemy.
 No relaxation will occur as long as you’re expecting severe pain.

-You have to know that your anal sphincter can greatly expand and passes larger circumferences of stool.
+You have to know that your sphincter can greatly expand and passes larger circumferences of stool.

 - Start imagining: the truth that if you start to progressively relax your sphincter muscle, you will pass the hard poop almost without pain.